 A round table sitting allowed for a good eye contact.
 I could move my eyes around to make sure each and everyone feels included.
 With the exception of a couple of looking-down pairs of eyes.
 Which brings me to the other side of the first meeting: it is also an opportunity for you to watch and learn.
 The couple of looking-down eyes, for example, was a post-it for me for where more attention will need to be devoted.

-Depending on the stage if the project, at the first meeting with the project team, you may need to get down to the planning business or agree on one-to-one follow-up meetings to learn more and then plan.
+Depending on the stage of the project, at the first meeting with the project team, you may need to get down to the planning business or agree on one-to-one follow-up meetings to learn more and then plan.

-As a cliche as it may sound, prepare and plan your first meeting for good first impressions to the extent you can.
+In sum, prepare and plan your first meeting for good first impressions to the extent you can.
 The number and quality of follow-up meetings may depend on it.